lukasstorck/dynamic-virtual-controller/README.md

 ## Usage

-- configure output devices in `src/output_client/python/settings.yaml`
+- copy and configure output device settings
+  `cp src/output_client/python/example_device_settings.yaml device_settings.yaml`
-- start output devices with `python src/output_client/python/output_client.py --settings src/output_client/python/settings.yaml`
+- start output devices with
+  `python src/output_client/python/output_client.py`
   - this only works on Linux based systems, as Windows does not easily allow creating virtual devices
-- connect to web UI and active a device
+- connect to web UI and activate a device
 - now keybinds that match the preset are translated and sent to the output device, which simulates the output events on a virtual device